Black hole entropy in loop quantum gravity picture

 Forced harmonic oscillator is usually treated in the freshman physics course albeit less mathematically than treated in our article.
 In any case, the concept of “resonance” explained there is very important and has wide applications in engineering.
 The second article treats the differential equation problem solved by former Korean child prodigy Ung-yong Kim in 1967 when he was four years old appearing on a Japanese TV show.
 I would not have been able to solve this problem myself if I hadn’t seen his solution on a blackboard.

 The prerequisites for these articles are “Electricity and Magnetism, the first, second and third parts,” “A Crash Course in Calculus, the fourth part,” and “Kinetic energy and Potential energy in three dimensions, Line Integrals and Gradient.”
 Maxwell’s equations are very beautiful, and many agree that Maxwell was as great physicist as Newton or Einstein.
 Moreover, you have to know Maxwell’s equations to understand Yang-Mills theory, a prerequisite for loop quantum gravity.
 The last two articles are not necessary for this purpose.

 Differential forms and their applications

 Except for “Electromagnetic duality,” these articles are based on what I learned in honors multivariable calculus and linear algebra class.
 I became convinced that there is a simple theory of everything when I learned how to write Maxwell’s equations using differential forms, because the equations look very simple when expressed in this way.
-The article on de Rham cohomology relates topology with calculus.
+The articles on de Rham cohomology relate topology with calculus.